openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-An omitted function or method return type can be inferred from the function or the method body.
+An omitted function, or method return type can be inferred from the function, or the method body.
 A :index:`compile-time error` occurs if a return type is omitted in a native function (see :ref:`Native Functions`).